-Curriculum Support works alongside students who speak English as an Additional Language, those who have Special Educational Needs, as well as those who may have a temporary barrier to learning and need support in accessing the curriculum.
-We work closely to ensure our students who are placed with foster carers receive every opportunity possible to access the curriculum and fulfil their potention.
+Curriculum Support works alongside students who speak English as an additional language, those who have special educational needs, as well as those who may have a temporary barrier to learning and need support in accessing the curriculum.
+We work closely to ensure our students who are placed with foster carers receive every opportunity possible to access the curriculum and fulfill their potential.

-We interact with Local Authority professionals such as Educational Psychologists, Speech and Language therapists, Hearing and Vision Impairment advisory teachers, Social Interaction and Communication Difficulties advisory teacher and Mobility advisors.
-All information and recommendations are passed to teaching staff and posted on the shared facility, ensuring effective liasion and communication about every student.
+We interact with Local Authority professionals such as Educational Psychologists, Speech and Language Therapists, Hearing and Vision Impairment Advisory Teachers, Social Interaction and Communication Difficulties Advisory Teachers and Mobility Advisors.
+All information and recommendations are passed to teaching staff and posted on the shared facility, ensuring effective liaison and communication about every student.

 St. Joseph's Local Offer